Child Maltreatment - Physical Abuse

 - Surgery may be needed to treat the child's injuries.
 Surgery can help fix a broken bone.
-Surgery may also be needed to correct a deformity caused by his injuries.
+Surgery may also be needed to correct a deformity caused by injury.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.